ujunk/iptv/pages/channels.md

 > * NTV7
 > * 8TV
 > * TV Alhijrah
+>
+> 19 July 2020: Domain change for security.
+Please reload your playlist.

 RTM streams are geo-locked and can only be accessed from Malaysian IP addresses.